graphql/graphql-spec/rfcs/InputUnion.md

 |----|----|----|----|----|
 | ✅ | ✅ | ✅ | ✅ | ✅ |

-### 🎯 K) Input unions should be expressed efficiently in the query and on the wire
+### 🎯 K. Input unions should be expressed efficiently in the query and on the wire

 The less typing and fewer bytes transmitted, the better.